 The Eisenhower Box or Eisenhower Matrix history can be traced back to something Eisenhower said, or at least historians attribute it to him: “I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent.”

 There’s a caveat here, and we’ll get to it in a moment.
 But let’s ponder upon this for a moment.
-Eisenhower knew instinctively that importance and urgency are the two dimensions that affected his productivity.
-By managing those properly, he was able to increase his effectiveness and efficiency across all aspects of his life.
+Eisenhower knew instinctively that importance and urgency were the two dimensions that affected his productivity.
+By managing those appropriately, he increased his effectiveness and efficiency across all aspects of his life.

 Let’s see how the matrix looks like:

 (A) – IMPORTANT & URGENT